Narrow Netanyahu win has Israeli right asking what went wrong

-JERUSALEM Israeli Prime Minister Benjamin Netanyahu's lacklustre election campaign only got into top gear one hour before polling stations closed.
+JERUSALEM Israeli Prime Minister Benjamin Netanyahu's lackluster election campaign only got into top gear one hour before polling stations closed.

 With bleak grassroots reports flowing into his Likud party headquarters, it was clear that Netanyahu risked being outflanked by a centrist newcomer, setting up the possibility of the biggest electoral upset in Israeli history.